bindubritto/restaurant-finder/README.md

 ### `Things may confuse end user`

 Here, I use google map api key to load the google map.
-But recently, google does not providing free api key\
+But recently, google does not providing free api key for development.\
-for development.
 They said to setup a billable account to proceed.
-And they push an error in browser console\
+And they push an error in browser console and gives a pop-up.\
-so, it may confuse users.
+So, it may confuse users.
 But if you have a key with this validity, you can use your own to load map.
 I can not\
-manage to create a billable google account.
+manage myself to create a billable google account.

 ### `Things I left out`